kdv24/moviesJS/README.md

 This app will display the cost to go to a given movie.
 Cost will vary based on new release or not, time of the movie, and age.

 # SetUp and Use
-In order to use this program you will need a browser...NOT IE!
+In order to use this program you will need a browser.

 SetUp

 1. Git clone moviesJS or download the zip file.

 2. Open movies.html in your browser

 # Copyright (c) 2015 (Kelly de Vries)